-A Pittsburgh family was allegedly terrorized by a demonic entity, known as the Demon of Brownsville Road.
+A Pittsburgh family was allegedly tormented by a demonic entity, known as the Demon of Brownsville Road.
 They reported bleeding walls, among other things.

 The San Pedro Haunting

 A family in San Pedro, California experienced what they believed to be a particularly violent poltergeist.
 Physical attacks, and even an attempted hanging, are just two of the more extreme phenomena they suffered back in the late 1980s.
-Head over to Above Top Secret for a rather thorough breakdown of what happened, as well as some images of the “mysterious red ooze” that seemed to drip down from their cupboards and other places.
+Relevant to our interests here, they also encountered a mysterious red ooze that seemed to drip down from their cupboards and other places.
 It was later reportedly confirmed to be human blood plasma.

 Horror at the Winston House